-Art and Adaptation: A Primer from Notes.
+Art and Adaptation: A Primer from Notes – out of print.
 (Bibliotekos, 2015).
 This book presents a comprehensive survey and discussion of the dominant ideas by leading thinkers on why we make art.
 The book merited a brief review in the December 2015 issue of Art in America.
 Approaches that examine the evolution of art behavior embrace natural selection, sexual selection, social selection, and cognition.
 The work is not a monograph, strictly speaking.
 Rather, the purpose is to present in a readable format different views concerning how material culture and art behavior are adaptive.
 However, that being said such a stance is argumentative and will generate disagreement.
 Update: I am working on a much expanded and revised version of the book.

 Evolution and Human Culture: Texts and Contexts.
 (Brill, Value Inquiry Book Series/Cognitive Science, 2016.)
 Evolution and Human Culture argues that values, beliefs, and practices are expressions of individual and shared moral sentiments.
 Much of our cultural production stems from what in early hominins was a caring tendency, both the care to share and a self-care to challenge others.
 Topics cover prehistory, mind, biology, morality, comparative primatology, art, and aesthetics.
 The take-home point is that culture does not transcend nature; rather, culture is an evolved moral behavior.